whitehax0r/ArchLinux-PS4/README.md

 ## I'm not sure about my PS4 Hardware?
 You can search [here](https://www.psdevwiki.com/ps4/Southbridge#Southbridge_revisions) or [here.](https://www.psdevwiki.com/ps4/)

-## Where I can find those PS4 kernels and initramfs.cpio.gz for other PS4's hardware.
+## Where I can find those PS4 kernels and initramfs.cpio.gz for other PS4's hardware Fat and Pro version?
 Well you can download those files from Hakkuraifu [Github.](https://github.com/Hakkuraifu/PS4Linux-Documentation)

 # Social Media